 Targets: Legs, quads, outer glutes (gluteus medius), back (lats) and core.

-How to do a Lateral Squat + Single Arm Row:
+How To Do A Lateral Squat And Single Arm Row

 Start standing in a wide-stance squat, feet outside of shoulders, knees softly bent.
 Hold a dumbbell in your left hand between your legs.

 Transfer your weight into your right leg as you sit your hips back and to the right.
 Bending your right knee while leaving your left leg straight.
 Think of performing a single leg squat on your right leg while your left leg remains straight.
 Knees and toes pointing forward.

 Hold your lateral squat on the right as you perform a single arm row with the dumbbell in your left hand, pulling your elbow towards your rib cage.

 Then, drive off your right foot to reverse the movement, pushing back to center.
 Transfer the weight to your right hand as you push your hips back towards the left, sitting into a lateral squat on your left leg.